Anne Heche: Personal life

-Family of origin
+Family

 Heche's mother, Nancy Heche, has been a Christian therapist since 1997, and since 2005 has focused on "overcoming homosexuality", frequently speaking at events sponsored by evangelical Christian and Christian right groups, notably the ex-gay ministry Love Won Out.

 Heche had four older siblings, three of whom predeceased her.
 The eldest, Susan Bergman (1957–2006), died of a brain tumor.
 Bergman was a university lecturer in literature and a Christian writer, whose 1994 memoir titled Anonymity described their closeted gay father and the effects that his legacy had on the rest of the family.
 Another sister, Cynthia, died of a heart defect at two months.
-Heche's only brother, Nathan (1965–1983), died in a car crash three months after the death of their father, at age 18.
-Heche claimed his death was a suicide, though her mother and surviving siblings dispute this.
+Heche's only brother, Nathan (1965–1983), died in a car crash at age 18, three months after the death of their father.
+Heche said his death was a suicide, though her mother and surviving siblings dispute this.
 Abigail is the fourth sibling, followed by Anne.

 Heche was estranged from the surviving members of her family for many years.
-A rift with her mother began when she first disclosed her same-sex relationship with Ellen DeGeneres.
+A rift with her mother began when she first disclosed her relationship with Ellen DeGeneres.
 The rift deepened when she alleged sexual abuse by her father in Call Me Crazy, creating a rift with her two sisters as well.
-Heche claimed to have been estranged from her mother since Anne confronted her about the sexual abuse.
-Heche's mother claimed it was Anne who cut off communication.
+Heche said she had been estranged from her mother since she confronted her about the sexual abuse.
+Heche's mother said it was Anne who cut off communication.